 PVI also continues to follow ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (the Update).
 This requires an entity to determine whether a transaction is conditional, which affects the timing of the revenue.
 Absent any imposed condition, a contribution is recognized immediately and classified as either net assets with donor restrictions or net assets without donor restrictions.
-PVI received no conditional contributions in 2021 or 2020.
-All contributions and grants were recognized as revenue when received.
+PVI received no conditional contributions in 2022 or 2021.
+All contributions and grants were recognized as revenue when received other than those were exchanged transactions.